yinso/amdee/README.md

   it...
 * process - not sure...
 * punycode - don't even know what this does...
-* querstring - definitely (might be liftable)
+* querstring - available
-* readline - not unless implementing a REPL
+* readline - not available
 * console - yes
-* stream - not sure... probably not
+* stream - not available
-* string_decoder - probably not
+* string_decoder - not available
-* ssl - no
+* ssl - not available
-* udp - no
+* udp - not available
 * url - yes
 * util - yes
-* vm - no
+* vm - not avialable
-* zlib - possible...
+* zlib - not available